Centennial College (Canada): Community and special events

+In July 2010, the students in the School of Hospitality, Tourism, and Culinary Arts participated and partnered for the first time with North America's Largest Cultural Festival – The student wearing the costume was interviewed by CP24 and various other television stations and media affiliates.
+In July 2011, the students made a return to the Scotiabank Caribbean Carnival Festival and participated in the King and Queen show.

 In April 2017, Centennial College's "Paint the Town Green" celebration won the "Best Event Produced for a Corporation by an In-house Team" award at the Canadian Event Industry Awards Gala, held in Vaughan, Ontario.
 Thousands of volunteers went to 11 major cities of Toronto and planted trees, spread mulch, and removed trash from waterways and nature trails.